BibleClinger/F4DXWrapper/README.md

 # F4DXWrapper

-This project is a D3D Wrapper developed by BibleClinger that is compatible with Falcon BMS 4.34 U3, 4.34 U4, and 4.35 servers.
+This project is a D3D Wrapper developed by BibleClinger that is compatible with Falcon BMS 4.34 U3, 4.34 U4, as well as 4.35, 4.36, and 4.37 servers.
 It stops rendering when the server goes into 3D, and enables rendering when the server comes back to 2D.

 # Purpose